 (New York Islanders, Montreal, New Jersey, New York Rangers, Philadelphia)

 A behemoth on defense, Malakhov stood 6-foot-4 and near the 230-pound mark.
-Aside from his hulking figure, he also possessed a great deal of offensive capabilities.
+Aside from his hulking figure, he also possessed a lot of offensive capabilities.
 In his rookie NHL season, Malakhov had 52 points (14G, 38A) in 64 games.
-Five times he scored at least 10 goals in a season.
-He was one of four Russians to win the Cup with the Devils in 1999-00.
+He scored at least 10 goals in a season five times, and was one of four Russians to win the Cup with the Devils in 1999-00.